USEPA/CMAQ/DOCS/Release_Notes/centralized_io.md

 ## Brief Description

-Centralized I/O (CIO) idea put all the OPEN3, DESC3, EXTRACT3, and interpolation function (INTERPX and INTERPB) into one location (module).
-This in line with object-oriented programming practice to encapsulate the I/O process in the model.
+The idea behind the new centralized I/O (CIO) module in CMAQv5.3 is to put all the OPEN3, DESC3, EXTRACT3, and interpolation functions (INTERPX and INTERPB) into one location.
+This is consistent with with object-oriented programming practices to encapsulate the I/O process in the model.
 The highlights of this implementation includes:

 * Encapsulation is done in two new modules: CENTRALIZED_IO_MODULE and CENTRALIZED_IO_UTIL_MODULE.
 * Variables are categorized as either time-dependent or time-independent.
 Two timesteps of data of a time dependent